Cory Rasmus: Los Angeles Angels of Anaheim / Los Angeles Angels

-On July 29, 2013, Rasmus was traded to the Los Angeles Angels of Anaheim for Scott Downs.
-He was then optioned to the Triple-A Salt Lake Bees.
-He was called up on August 23.
+On July 29, 2013, Atlanta traded Rasmus to the Los Angeles Angels of Anaheim for Scott Downs.
+Rasmus was then optioned to the Triple-A Salt Lake Bees and was called back up the majors on August 23.

-Rasmus started the 2014 season at Triple-A Salt Lake.
+Rasmus started the 2014 season in Triple-A Salt Lake.
 He was recalled by the Angels on May 5.
-After being called up, Rasmus shifted between the bullpen and the rotation, spot starting in 6 games for the Angels.
-As a starter, he averaged less than 5 innings in each start.
-He finished the season with a 2.57 ERA in 30 games, 6 starts for the Angels.
-Between the 2015 and 2016 season, Rasmus hasn't shown the same level of success from his 2014 season.
-On July 6, 2016, it was announced by the team that Rasmus would need core muscle surgery, effectively ending his season.
+In MLB, Rasmus shifted between the bullpen and starting rotation, spot starting in six games for the Angels.
+As a starter, he averaged fewer than five innings pitched in each start.
+He finished the season with a 2.57 earned run average in 30 games, six of them starts.
+He finished Game 3 of the American League Division Series, throwing 2 2/3 scoreless innings as the Kansas City Royals swept the Angels.

+In 2015 and 2016, Rasmus didn't show the same level of success from his rookie season.
+On July 6, 2016, the team announced that Rasmus would need core muscle surgery, ending his season and his tenure in MLB.
 Rasmus was designated for assignment on November 7.
-After clearing waivers, he was assigned to Triple-A. Rasmus rejected his minor league assignment and became a free agent on November 16.
+After clearing waivers, Rasmus was assigned to Triple-A, but he rejected the minor league assignment and elected free agency on November 16.

 Tampa Bay Rays

 On February 1, 2017, Rasmus signed a minor league contract with the Tampa Bay Rays.
-He was released on April 7, 2017.
+After dealing with an injury in spring training, he was released on April 7.

+Player profile

+Rasmus was known for his fastball that reached 97 mph and a good curveball as a high schooler and after he was drafted.
+Years later when he pitched in MLB, his fastball averaged 92.4 mph.
+His offspeed pitches included his curve as well as a changeup and slider.
+He allowed home runs and walks more often than the MLB average while having a lower strikeout rate.